ftyers/calma/sharedtaskdata/README.md

 a model which can analyze unseen target language forms.
 In addition, competitors are allowed to use the input forms in the test set when training their systems.

+We encourage participants to provide thorough error analysis.

 ## Timeline

 * Training set release: February 5, 2019